ponsato/ducopanel/miner/README.md

   </summary>

   ### Other miners known to work with Duino-Coin:
+  *   [Duino-JS](https://github.com/Hoiboy19/Duino-JS) - a JavaScript miner which you can easily implement in your site by Hoiboy19
+  *   [Mineuino](https://github.com/VatsaDev/Mineuino) - website monetizer by VatsaDev
   *   [hauchel's duco-related stuff repository](https://github.com/hauchel/duco/) - Collection of various codes for mining DUCO on other microcontrollers
   *   [duino-coin-php-miner](https://github.com/ricardofiorani/duino-coin-php-miner) Dockerized Miner in PHP by ricardofiorani
   *   [duino-coin-kodi](https://github.com/SandUhrGucker/duino-coin-kodi) - Mining addon for Kodi Media Center by SandUhrGucker